News & events

 Colin Divall's keynote address on globalization, history and the future of mobility, given to the Association of Business Historians' annual meeting in York in July 2010, has been published in the July 2012 issue of Business History.
 A webcam of the talk is available.

 The AHRC-funded project on the commercial cultures of Britain's railways has now concluded.
 The project, which started in November 2008, analyses the ways in which the railways developed marketing, advertising and branding to encourage the consumption of railway travel in three critical periods in their history - the late Victorian period, when third-class travel became widespread, the inter-war years, when the railways faced increasingly stiff road competition, and the 1960s and 1970s when the motorway network brought a further intensification of road competition.
-The project will result in a major exhibition at the National Railway Museum from late 2012.
-A free i-phone app based on the research is now available for travellers on East Coast mainline services.
+A free i-phone app - The Train Line - based on the research is available for travellers on East Coast mainline services.

 The programme of

 The programme of2013-14 Research Workshops is now available.
 Please note that owing to the withdrawal of funding by the National Railway Museum, no more workshops are planned after the end of the current programme.

 Teaching and research programmes

 The distance-learning Certificates in Railway Studies and in Transport History are no longer available to new students.
 However the Centre for Lifelong Learning is introducing a new on-line postgraduate diploma in railway studies in the autumn of 2014.

 The taught MA in Railway Studies & Transport History is not currently available.
 Enquiries about research degrees (MA, MPhil and PhD) are welcome, but we are not able to supervise any more students in the 2013-14 or 2014-15 sessions.

 |IRS&TH home | University of York | National Railway Museum|